 \section{Conclusions and prospects}

 We have introduced a space-time with symmetry so that the range of velocities is $V<v\leq c$, where $V$ is an inferior and unattainable limit of speed associated with a privileged inertial reference frame of universal background field (ultra-referential $S_V$).
-There is a possible connection between the minimum speed ($V$) and the minimum length $l_P$ (Planck scale) to be investigated in a further work.
-The origin of $V$ should be also investigated.
+There is a possible connection between the minimum speed ($V$) and the minimum length $l_P$ (Planck scale) to be investigated in a further work\cite{2}.
+The origin of $V$ should be also investigated\cite{2}.
 Actually we will show that $V$ arises from an extension of gravity coupled to the electromagnetic field for large distances, which could form a basis for understanding a new quantum gravity at very low energies.
-So we will intend to estimate the scale of $V$ and its dependence with $G$, $\hbar$ and some other universal constants.
-Besides this, within non-commutative geometry and quantum deformed Poincare symmetries, we will look for a new kind of geometry and deformed Poincare group\cite{19}\cite{20} that includes the minimum speed we are proposing in SSR.
+So we will intend to estimate the scale of $V$ and its dependence with $G$, $\hbar$ and some other universal constants\cite{2}.
+Besides this, within non-commutative geometry and quantum deformed Poincare symmetries, we will look for a new kind of geometry and deformed Poincare group that includes the minimum speed we are proposing in SSR\cite{3}.